ConsenSys/daisy-docdash/tutorials/Daisy-SDK.md

 Daisy SDK is a library for interacting with all aspects of the Daisy product in both a browser and Node environment.
 This guide will go through using the library to [sign up for a new subscription](#SignUp), [access a subscription's current state and subscriber data](#Access), [approve tokens for an existing subscription](#ApproveMore), and [cancel an existing subscription](#Cancellation).

 > Daisy SDK is just one of three possible ways for your users to pay with Daisy, and it is certainly the most involved way.
 If your project has a React frontend, most payment and subscription actions can be performed using the pre-built React components of [Daisy Widget](https://docs.daisypayments.com/tutorial-Daisy-Widget.html).
-If you're looking for an almost-no-code solution, check out Invitations (documentation coming soon).
+If you're looking for an almost-no-code solution, check out [Invitations](https://docs.daisypayments.com/tutorial-Invitations.html).

 ---
 ## <a id="Installation" class="anchor"></a>Installation and Set Up